onzfonz/comp227/src/content/0/en/part0c.md

 Make sure to save this URL that was just created specifically for you.
 You will need it in the next step, so please also just keep this page open.
-Otherwise if you close it', you'll need to navigate back through it by going to <classroom.github.com> and logging yourself in.
+Otherwise, if you close it, you'll need to navigate back through it by going to <classroom.github.com> and logging in.

 ### 6: Install WebStorm